 Employee onboarding checklists

-Employee onboarding checklists can cover a variety of topics, and they can also help you keep track of the onboarding process itself.
-Your employee onboarding checklist may consist of several pages, or it may be short and sweet.
+The checklists can cover a variety of topics, and they can also help you keep track of the onboarding process itself.
+Your employee orientation guide may consist of several pages, or it may be short and sweet.

-Customize this employee onboarding checklist to cover a variety of facets of training a new team member, from making sure their paperwork is on file to ensuring they’re thriving in their new role.
+Customize checklist to cover a variety of facets of training a new team member, from making sure their paperwork is on file to ensuring they’re thriving in their new role.

 Below is another great option.
-This employee onboarding checklist has space to assign team members to each task.
+This employee orientation guide has space to assign team members to each task.

 Make sure everybody on the team knows what areas they’ll be responsible for when it comes to training a new hire.
 Assign different duties to those best suited for them, and hold them responsible for the new team member’s uptake of that information.